How To Choose the Right Air Conditioner

 - Energy efficiency is incredibly important with an air conditioner because an air conditioner uses an immense amount of energy to cool down a room.
 Most air conditioners will have an Energy Efficiency Ratio, which is the cooling capacity of the air conditioner, divided by the electrical power that is used to run it.
 The higher that number is, the better it is.
 If a unit has a rating above 10, it is very energy efficient.
 If the rating is above 12, it is top-of-the-line.
 Of course, the higher the rating, the more money you will pay.

 - You can’t just put an air conditioner in a room and plug it in.
 You need to have an outside source of air for it.
-This can mean putting it in a window or having the air conditioner connect to a window through tubing.
+This can mean putting it in a window or having the air conditioner connected to a window through the tubing.
 Most retailers can provide you with a through-the-wall installation, or you can choose to install it yourself.
 Know how to do it before you attempt to do it.

 - Look for an Energy Star air conditioner.
-An air conditioner that has an Energy Star logo on it will typically use 15 per cent less energy than comparable units.
+An air conditioner that has an Energy Star logo on it will typically use 15 percent less energy than comparable units.

 - Chances are, the air conditioner will be in your bedroom.
 If it is, then you may want to get one that is relatively quiet.
 Air conditioners are going to make noise, but the higher end ones doe have a quieter setting you can set it to.
 That is something to consider if you don’t like noise while you sleep.
 That being said, chances are you will adapt to it quickly and then find you cannot fall asleep without the sound of an air conditioner.